 This alternative consists of a concrete rubble masonry (CRM) wall bearing on a reinforced concrete foundation.
 The proposed CRM wall will act as a gravity retaining wall, using its own weight to resist the lateral earth pressures.
-This seawall would be constructed using small stone (approx. one-foot diameter) and cement (Figure 21).
-This alternative would result in a smaller footprint than a rock or tribar revetment and would not be limited by rock size availability.
+This alternative would result in a smaller footprint than a rock or tribar revetment and would not be limited by rock size availability (Figure 26).
+Preliminary structure dimensions are summarized in Table 14.
+This seawall would be constructed using small stone (approx. one-foot diameter) and concrete (Figure 27).
 The foundation of the wall would be placed at a depth sufficient to avoid undermining due to scour, preferably into hard substrate, if possible.
 The disadvantages to this alternative are that it does not dissipate wave energy and thus the wave reflection off the solid vertical wall would increase the likelihood that the remaining beach in front of the structure to be eroded significantly.
 It is also not as structurally stable as the sloped revetment.
 The grout between the rocks could erode due to constant wave impacts, and eventually stones would fall out causing the wall to be unstable.